atdma/marmotmaster/README.md

 1. Open your browser and navigate to `https://your-server-ip:8443`
 2. Accept the security warning
 3. If password protection is enabled, enter the password in the login modal
+   - The UI will authenticate via POST to `/api/auth` and receive a session token
+   - The token is used for the WebSocket connection (no password in URLs!)
 4. Select a client from the sidebar
 5. Start typing commands like you own the place
+   - All commands are automatically signed with HMAC before being sent to clients

 ### Command Line Arguments